Ignacy Posadzy

-Ignacy Posadzy SChr (February 17, 1898 – January 17, 1984) was a Polish Roman Catholic priest who ministered to Polish migrants from the interwar period, through World War II and during the rule of Communist Poland.
-At the direction of Venerable August Cardinal Hlond, he co-founded an order dedicated to serving Polish migrants, the Society of Christ.
-He served as Superior General of the Society from August 22, 1932, to July 5, 1968.
+Ignacy Posadzy, SChr (February 17, 1898 – January 17, 1984) was a Polish Catholic priest who ministered to Polish migrants from the interwar period through World War II and during the rule of Communist Poland.
+At the direction of Cardinal August Hlond, he co-founded an order dedicated to serving Polish migrants, the Society of Christ.

+He served as superior general of the Society from 1932 to 1968.
 In 1958, he founded an order of religious sisters, dedicated to serving Polish migrants, the Missionary Sisters of Christ the King.

-During World War II, he was appointed spiritual leader of Polish slave laborers in Nazi Germany.
+During World War II, he was appointed spiritual leader of Polish slave labourers in Nazi Germany with the permission of Pope Pius XII, Adam Sapieha, the archbishop of Kraków and the leader of the Catholic Church in occupied Poland and the Home Army.

+Posadzy's cause for sainthood was opened in 2001 and was declared a venerable by Pope Francis in 2022.

 Early life

-Ignacy Posadzy was born on February 17, 1898, in Szadłowice, near Inowrocław, to Jakub and Katarzyna (née: Pawlak) Posadzy.
-His parents came from a very religious background and they raised their children according.
+Ignacy Posadzy was born on February 17, 1898, in Szadłowice, near Inowrocław, to Jakub and Katarzyna (née Pawlak) Posadzy.
+His parents came from a very religious background and raised their children according.
 Ignacy was their eighth child and was brought up in deep religious and patriotic traditions.

-In 1905, when, at his primary school in Szadłowice, religion was taught in German instead of Polish, Ignacy started a strike together with all the children.
-He participated in this strike together with his sister Anna, who was two years his senior.
+In 1905, when at his primary school in Szadłowice, religion was taught in German instead of Polish, Ignacy started a strike, together with the other children.
+He participated in the strike with his sister Anna, who was two years his senior.
 After completing primary school, in 1908, he began attending gymnasium in Inowrocław.
-Ignacy successfully completed gymnasium despite the difficulties faced by Polish youth.
-Polish youth were required to have much greater knowledge of the German language and of other subjects than what was required of German youth.
+Ignacy successfully completed gymnasium despite the difficulties faced by Polish youth, who were required to have much greater knowledge of the German language and other subjects than what was required of German youth.
 In turn, only a few Poles completed gymnasium and the subsequent final examination.
-During the partitions of Poland, Polish families taught the Polish language, Polish literature, history and culture secretly at home.
+During the partitions of Poland, Polish families taught the Polish language, literature, history and culture secretly at home.

-Seminary Formation
+Seminary

 In 1917, Posadzy entered the Archbishop's Seminary in Poznań.
 During World War I, he continued his studies in Münster and Fulda.
 It was there that Posadzy first encountered the plight of Polish emigrants.
-He witnessed the struggles of seasonal workers, particularly those from the Russian partition of Poland.
-Polish seasonal workers lived in the immediate vicinity of Münster and Fulda.
-He met with these workers many times.
-They complained to him about the hard working conditions, and especially about the lack of Polish pastoral care.
-As a seminarian, together with his fellow seminarians, he ministered to these migrants, gave lectures, and prayed together with them.
+He witnessed the struggles of seasonal workers, particularly those from Russian Poland.
+Polish seasonal workers lived in the immediate vicinity of Münster and Fulda, and he met with these many times.
+They complained to him about the hard working conditions, especially about the lack of Polish pastoral care.
+As a seminarian, together with his fellow seminarians, he ministered to those migrants, gave lectures and prayed together with them.

 After the war ended, he completed his studies in the seminaries in Gniezno and Poznań.
 Posadzy was ordained a subdeacon on October 10, 1920.
 On December 5, 1920, he was ordained a deacon.
 On February 19, 1921, he was ordained a diocesan priest by Bishop Wilhelm Kloske in the Gniezno Cathedral.